joakim-brannstrom/distssh/design/purpose.md

 The user experience should be as if the user ran it locally which probably affect how stdin/stdout/stderr is handled.
 For now stdin is ignored.

+# REQ-uc_user_ctrl_of_remote_login
+partof: REQ-purpose
+###

+It isn't wise to hardcode how ssh is used to login on the remote server.
+It may need other arguments, a specific key or even some other command than ssh.
+Therefore the user wants to be able to control what *proxy command* is used and how it is used.

+*proxy command*:
+ * an example could be as rsync do it: `rsync -e 'ssh -p22' .....` notice the `-e`.

+## Investigate

+Maybe an environment variable should be used too?
+I think ssh do that.
+It wouldn't hurt.
+It would make it possible to centrally change/control the defaul but still allow the user to override.

+# SPC-remote_shell_config
+partof: REQ-uc_user_ctrl_of_remote_login
+###

+The program shall use the argument from the CLI option `-e` when logging in on the *remote host*.

+The program shall use `ssh -oStrictHostKeyChecking=no` as the default for `-e`.

 # SPC-load_balance_heavy_commands
 partof: REQ-uc_shell
 ###